Morse-based Fibering of the Persistence Rank Invariant: Conclusions and discussion

-In conclusion, the presented method allows for: computational efficiency, by requiring only linear asymptotic time complexity to obtain the input gradient field; theoretical improvements, by permitting any number of parameters; data analysis and understanding advantages, by making explicit the correspondence between persistence features and critical cells.
+In conclusion, the presented method allows for: computational efficiency, by requiring only linear asymptotic time complexity to obtain the input gradient field, e.g. with the algorithm of \cite{Scaramuccia-et-al-2020}; theoretical improvements, by permitting any number of parameters; data analysis and understanding advantages, by making explicit the correspondence between persistence features and critical cells.
+For future work we plan to extend the algorithm to a larger number of parameters.

 The rank invariant fibering along lines is central also in the definition of the {\em matching distance}, a metric on rank invariants of multi-parameter persistence modules \cite{Cerri2016, Cerri-et-al2013} ensuring their stability.
 In \cite{Kerber-Lesnick-Oudot2018}, the exact computation of the matching distance is achieved for at most two parameters in polynomial runtime in the number of simplices requiring $O( m^{11})$ runtime and $O( m^4 )$ memory, with $m$ denoting the number of simplices.
-Motivated by the practical need of decreasing these large exponents, and increasing the number of allowed parameters, our next project will be to extend equivalence classes of lines to pairs of persistence modules and to apply the method presented here to the matching distance exact computation in any number of parameters.
+Motivated by the practical need of decreasing the number of operations, and increasing the number of allowed parameters, our next project will be to extend equivalence classes of lines to pairs of persistence modules and to apply the method presented here to the matching distance exact computation in any number of parameters.